pouchdb/pouchdb/docs/_guides/attachments.md

 Directly storing binary data
 -------------

+Up to now, we've been supplying our attachments as base64-encoded strings.
+But we can also create the Blobs ourselves and store those directly in PouchDB.

-If you want to avoid working with base64-encoded strings, you can also use the `putAttachment()` API to directly store the binary data as a Blob. `putAttachment()` works the same as `put()`, except that it simply modifies the existing document to hold a new attachment.
+Another shortcut we can use is the `putAttachment()` API, which simply modifies the existing document to hold a new attachment.
+Or, if the document does not exist, it will create an empty one.

 {% include alert_start.html variant="info" %}